 The caves are rather small, unimpressive, and the development was best described as basic.
-As a result the cave was visited by less and less visitors, a typical development since the 1990s and a problem for many show caves all over the world.
+As a result the cave was visited by less and less visitors, a typical development since the 1990s and a problem for many small show caves all over the world.
 The owner Michael Bastard closed the cave because the visitors were not sufficient to keep the site running.
 In such cases its sometimes possible to create a tourist attraction like a theme park and include the cave into this bigger venue.
 He actually offered the cave and the 50 acres of surrounding land for such a development, but nobody was interested.
-In other cases the caves were taken over by non profit organisations and operated with volunteers, but obviously there were no volunteers either.
+In other cases the caves were taken over by non-profit organisations and operated with volunteers, but obviously there were no volunteers either.
 We left this page because there are many pages on the web which describe the cave without mentioning the closure.

 The cave has a long history as a show cave.
 It was originally opened up in the eighteenth century after it had been discovered by quarrying.
 Recently it has been reopened and one can take a self-guided tour, going in one entrance, through a series of grottoes, and emerging through a second entrance.
 The educational side of speleology is emphasised and explanatory signs indicate features of interest.
 The cave is situated in a nature reserve, well stocked with local wildlife.
 There are signposted nature trails alongside the beautiful Yealm estuary.
 As an added attraction there is a 'stockade' with goats, ornamental pheasants and wild fowl.
 Every effort has been made to make this a full day's outing and not just a 30 minute visit.